-A GPRS attach is performed, and the SS initiates an authentication and ciphering procedure with an UMTS challenge request; type of algorithm is GEA2 or GEA3 dependent on supported algorithm.
+A GPRS attach is performed, and the SS initiates an authentication and ciphering procedure with an UMTS challenge request; type of algorithm is GEA3.

 The SS checks the value RES sent by the MS in the AUTHENTICATION AND CIPHERING RESPONSE message (calculated with UMTS AKA algorithm).